kimai/kimai/README.md

 Looking for more information about using Kimai?
 Check out our more detailed [documentation](var/docs/).

-Our roadmap for the future can be seen by viewing the [Milestones](milestones/) planning, current work is organized in the [Projects](projects/) section.
+Check our roadmap for future development by viewing the [Milestones](milestones/) sections, current work is organized in the [Projects](projects/) planning boards.
 The roadmap is open for changes and input from the community, please [sent us](issues/) your ideas and questions.

 ## Installation